Skip to main content

 We handle bone density risks across the spectrum by measuring DEXA (a low-dose body composition scan) when sex hormones have been low for years, after major hormone changes, or in patients with Turner syndrome and Klinefelter syndrome.
 Hormone replacement, weight-bearing exercise, and nutrition support bone health.

-Sex chromosome variation can affect cardiovascular risk through hormone differences, structural heart issues (especially in Turner syndrome), and metabolic patterns.
-We tailor cardiology screening to the specific variation, not a generic male or female pathway.
+Sex chromosome variation can affect cardiovascular risk through hormone differences, structural heart issues (particularly in Turner syndrome), and metabolic patterns.
+We personalize cardiology screening to the specific variation, not a generic male or female pathway.

 Fertility planning is part of holistic care for many people with sex chromosome variations or those on long-term hormone therapy.
 We discuss options like sperm and egg banking, talk through realistic timelines, and refer to specialized fertility clinics when needed.